pgorod/pgorod.github.io/about.md

 ### Contact me

-I'm not currently providing a contact email, but you can always mention me on Github or post in any forum post where I participated.
+I'm not currently providing a contact email, but you can always mention me on Github or post in any forum post where I participated, to get my attention.